 Bert McCarty, Clemson University

 A three-way herbicide may be used safely on bermudagrass, zoysiagrass, centipedegrass, St. Augustinegrass and tall fescue.
 The active ingredients of a three-way herbicide include the following broadleaf weed killers: 2,4- D, dicamba, and mecoprop (MCPP).
-Examples of three-way herbicides are Ferti-lome Weed-Out Lawn Weed Killer with Trimec®, Bayer Advanced Southern Weed Killer for Lawns, Spectracide Weed Stop Weed Killer for Lawns, Southern Ag Lawn Weed Killer with Trimec®, and Lilly Miller Lawn Weed Killer Concentrate.
+Examples of three-way herbicides in homeowner sizes are:

 CAUTION: Herbicides containing 2,4-D should be applied at a reduced rate on St. Augustinegrass and centipedegrass to prevent damage to these lawns.
+The product label will give the rate to use for each type of turfgrass.
 If a second application is needed, apply the herbicide in spot treatments.
 Repeated applications of a three-way herbicide should be spaced according to label directions.
 Three-way herbicides should not be applied during spring transition (green-up of lawn) or when air temperatures exceed 90 ºF.
 A newly seeded lawn should be mowed a minimum of three times before applying an herbicide.

-Imazaquin (such as in Image Nutsedge Killer) can be applied safely to bermudagrass, St. Augustinegrass, centipedegrass and zoysiagrass.
+Imazaquin (such as in Image Herbicide Consumer Concentrate –Kills Nutsedge) can be applied safely to bermudagrass, St. Augustinegrass, centipedegrass and zoysiagrass, but do not apply to tall fescue.
 Apply imazaquin in the spring (after spring green-up) when weeds are small.
 A second application can be made in six weeks after the initial application.
 Do not apply to newly planted, plugged or sodded turfgrass.

 Once dollarweed has been eliminated in areas of the turf, bare spots will be left behind.
 To prevent the invasion of new weeds in these bare spots fill them with plugs or sprigs of the desired turfgrass.